-The Longevity Hill is approximately 60m high and has many buildings built in sequence.
+The Longevity Hill is approximately 60m high and it contains many buildings built in sequence.
 The front part of the hill contains halls and pavilions.
-The back part is a big park, although there are some buildings too.
+The back part is a big park, although there are some buildings there too.

 The history of the Summer Palace consists of three distinctive parts:

 The origins of the palace date back to the Jin dynasty.
-In 1153 the Jin capital moved from the Huining prefecture to the ancient city of Yanjing, which was present day Beijing.
-Construction of the palace started in the north-west part of the city.
+In 1153, the Jin capital moved from the Huining prefecture to the ancient city of Yanjing, the present day Beijing.
+Construction of the palace started in the north-western part of the city.

-After the Yuan dynasty established its capital in Khanbaliq (also present day Beijing) around 1271, the engineer Guo Shoujing initiated a waterworks project to direct the water into the Western Lake.
-His aim was to create a water reservoir that would ensure stable water supply for the palace.
+After the Yuan dynasty established its capital in Khanbaliq (also present day Beijing) around 1271, the engineer Guo Shoujing initiated the waterworks project, to direct water into the Western Lake.
+His aim was to create a water reservoir that would ensure a stable water supply for the palace.

-In 1494, the Hongzhi Emperor of the Ming dynasty built the Yuanjing temple for his wet nurse Lady Luo.
+In 1494, Hongzhi Emperor of the Ming dynasty built the Yuanjing temple for his wet nurse Lady Luo.
 He built it in front of the Jar Hill.
-But, over the years the temple fell into disrepair and it was abandoned.
+But, over the years, the temple fell into disrepair and it was abandoned.

-During the reign of the Tianqi Emperor, a very powerful court eunuch Wei Zhongxian took the imperial garden as his personal property.
+During the reign of Tianqi Emperor, a very powerful court eunuch, Wei Zhongxian, took the imperial garden as his personal property.

 In the early Qing dynasty, the Jar Hill served as a site for horse stables of the imperial palace.
 Also, eunuchs who committed offences were sent there to weed and cut grass.

 Construction of the palace finished in 1764.
-The design of palace was based on the Chinese mythology legend about three divine mountains in the East Sea.
-Three islands in the lake represented the three mountains, while the lake was a blueprint of the West Lake in Hangzhou.
-Besides, many architectural features in the palace resembled or imitated various attractions around China.
+Its design was based on the Chinese mythology legend about three divine mountains in the East Sea.
+Three islands in the lake represented these three mountains, while the lake was a copy of the West Lake in Hangzhou.
+Besides, many architectural features in the palace resembled or imitated various sites around China.

 The centrepiece of the palace was the “Great Temple of Gratitude and Longevity”.
-There was also 700m Long Corridor, with artistic decorations.
-However, as the palace did not have facilities for long-term stay and daily administration of state affairs, the Emperor hardly lived there.
-Instead, he only remained for the day whenever he visited it.
+There was also the 700m Long Corridor, with artistic decorations.

-As the Qing empire started to decline in the first part of the 19th century, the palace gradually became more neglected.
-Buildings on three islands were dismantled because of very high maintenance costs.
+As the Qing Empire started to decline in the first part of the 19th century, the palace gradually became neglected.
+Buildings on the three islands were dismantled because of very high maintenance costs.

-In 1860, at the end of the Second Opium War, the French and the British looted the Summer Palace.
-The British burned down the nearby Old Summer Palace in October 1860.
-Destruction of large parts of the palace still evokes strong emotions among some people in China.
+In 1860, at the end of the Second Opium War, French and British looted the Summer Palace.
+In October 1860, the British burned down the nearby Old Summer Palace.
+That destruction of large parts of the palace still evokes strong emotions among some people in China.

-Between 1884–1895, the Empress Dowager Cixi embezzled 22 million silver taels, originally designated to upgrade the navy.
+Between 1884–1895 the Empress Dowager Cixi embezzled 22 million silver taels, originally intended to upgrade the navy.
 She used the funds to reconstruct and enlarge the Summer Palace for her 60th birthday celebration.

 In 1900, towards the end of the Boxer Rebellion, the palace suffered further damage when forces of the Eight-Nation Alliance destroyed the imperial gardens and seized many artefacts stored in the palace.
 The palace was restored two years later.

-In 1912, after the abdication of the Last Emperor Puyi, the palace became a private property of the former imperial Qing family.
+In 1912, after the abdication of the Last Emperor, the palace became a private property of the former imperial Qing family.
 Two years later, they opened it to the public and sold the entry tickets.